bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 So there's private-public keys here.
 And so the idea of silent payments is that we can exploit this fact, the fact that a lot of transactions on chain are using private-public keys to create a new address.
 So this function you can see here, that is kind of in a nutshell what silent payments is doing.
-So normally you would kind of send to a public key, which is I call P_recipient, but now instead of sending it to that directly, what I'm going to do is I'm going to use Diffie-Hellman to calculate the shared secret, and I'm not going to send to the address directly, but I'm going to tweak the address with the shared secret, and I'm then going to send it to that address.
+So normally you would kind of send to a public key, which is I call `P_recipient`, but now instead of sending it to that directly, what I'm going to do is I'm going to use Diffie-Hellman to calculate the shared secret, and I'm not going to send to the address directly, but I'm going to tweak the address with the shared secret, and I'm then going to send it to that address.
 And you know, so this is sort of unique per sender-recipient pair, so that is what avoids address reuse.
 Before I continue on, I think I first want to quickly mention that in a silent payment address, we have two different keys, a scan key and a spend key, and these are separated out because we will get into this, but, you know, for a silent payment, you need to do a lot of scanning, and it's useful to have a separate key for this, because maybe you don't want to always have the spend key in memory when you do this.
 There's a bunch of other reasons for it, too.